 Next, I started acquiring all the hardware and components required to turn the above requirements into reality.

 First on the list was getting all the Raspberry Pis.
-I ended up ordering them from The Pi Shop, a local South African supplier, as their price was the best I could find and they had ample stock available on hand.
+I ended up ordering them from The Pi Shop, a local South African supplier, as their price was the best I could find and they had ample stock available.
 I also ordered the heat-sinks from the same supplier (visible to the left of the bottom left Pi).

 I then got 13x 8GB SanDisk Ultra SD cards from FirstShop, also a local supplier.
 The Pis did not require acres of storage space, as they were going to play their media across the network from the master Pi, which would in turn have the media on a removable USB drive.